jmstipanowich/Movie-Data-Repo/README.md

 ## Introduction/Overview

 Microsoft wants to create movies, but their movie knowledge is limited and they want knowledge about the movie industry from me.
 This project explores three questions Microsoft might be able to ask about movies and the movie industry from a specified given group of movie datasets.
 I will discuss three questions Microsoft may pose about movies and how these questions influence movie making.
 The researched analyses from the obtained data can provide conclusions on what movies to make and how to go about navigating the movie industry.
-Also, information on movies could help with future movie anaylses and express how to continue to improve the movie making process.
+Also, information on movies could help with future movie analyses and express how to continue to improve the movie making process.

 ### Business Problem